industrial-edge/Shopfloor-to-Cloud-Connectivity/README.md

 - MindConnect IoT Extension
 - Energy Manager

-## Configuration Device Energy1 and Device Energy2
+## Configuration Southbound Devices

 You can find the further information about the following steps in the [docs](docs/install_PLC_Devices_Southbound.md)
 - Configure S7 Connector, Cloud Connector, Databus, Flow Creator

-## Configuration Central Edge Device
+## Configuration Northbound Device

 You can find the further information about the following steps in the [docs](docs/install_Device_Northbound.md)
 - Configure Databus, Flow Creator, Energy Manager, MQTT Connector, Cloud Connector